 If she presented herself to me, my first question would be to try to find out what was missing in her own sad pathetic existence that makes her wish so much for this elevated life.
 Maybe deep down she’s hoping that one day, by some miracle, she might get a call from the Palace informing her that due to some accident of history, it’s all been a terrible mistake and she should come straight away to take up her rightful place at the head of the nation and blah blah blah.

 Frankly, listening to women like this is worse than drinking sick, except infinitely more unpleasant.
 Attention is what she came for and attention is what she got, where all she really needed was a smack on the bottom when she was a child.
 But never mind, she’s in your book now, which will convince her even more that ‘I’m special‘ – the hideous self-absorbed little brat.

 For more information about how suggestibility can distort memory, read All in the Mind – Hypnosis, Suggestion and the New Mesmerists.
-Available from this website or from the publisher.
+Available from this website.